GongT/baobao/@idlebox/common/etc/common.api.md

 // Warning: (tsdoc-unnecessary-backslash) A backslash can only be used to escape a punctuation character
 // Warning: (tsdoc-unnecessary-backslash) A backslash can only be used to escape a punctuation character
-// Warning: (ae-missing-release-tag) "isAbsolute" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "isAbsolute" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public
 export function isAbsolute(path: string): boolean;